SimonDarksideJ/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/09_shadows_effect/index.md

 ## Rendering the Shadow Buffer

 To build some intuition, we will start by considering a shadow caster that is a single line segment.
 If we can generate a shadow for a single line segment, then we could compose multiple line segments to replicate the shape of the slime sprite.
-In the image blow, there is a single light source at position `L`, and a line segment between points `A`, and `B`.
+In the image below, there is a single light source at position `L`, and a line segment between points `A`, and `B`.

 | ![Figure 9-4: A diagram of a simple light and line segment](./images/light_math.png) |
 | :----------------------------------------------------------------------------------: |